dkenno2000/Photon-REMASTERED/README.md

 - Install from the Chrome Web Store: Link above
 - Install locally: Manage Extensions -> Enable Developer Mode -> Load Unpacked -> Select the unzipped folder

+Don't contact me about any feature requests or bugs, no one uses Photon anymore.

 <h2 id="contribute">⚠️ License</h2>

 Released under the GPL-3 license.
 Use as you please, but give credit where credit is due.